Saatva vs Avocado Mattress

 The cover of Avocado is made with organic cotton and has a soft feel along with a pleasant, somewhat earthy scent.

-The foam layer of the bed is made with natural latex, which comes with the inherent benefits of being antimicrobial (mold, dust mite, and allergen resistant!) and cooler-sleeping than other foams.
+The foam layer of the bed is made with 100% GOLS organic certified natural latex, which comes with the inherent benefits of being antimicrobial (mold, dust mite, and allergen resistant!) and cooler-sleeping than other foams.
 Latex foam is also a very durable, resilient material that provides ample support, while still allowing your body to find pressure relief where needed.

 The pocketed coil system in the Avocado mattress is made with recycled steel—a nice effort on the company’s part to find a more sustainable way source the non-natural materials in their product.
 Other materials in the Avocado include natural hydrated silica, which acts as a fire barrier, and GOTS certified wool imported from India.
 Lastly, all of their products are manufactured in a GOTS and GOLS certified factory.

 SEE ALSO: Best Organic & Natural Mattresses List